Frequently Asked Questions

 We do our best to ensure the safety of all students in our program.
 Each adventure activity is developed by experts in the field and overseen by risk management personnel.
 All of our guides are trained in Wilderness First Aid, therapeutic de-escalation, and many have other technical rescue certifications.

-Pure Life follows Utah state regulations regarding safety in the wilderness industry.
+Pure Life is accredited by the Association of Experiential Education.
 Additionally, Costa Rica is considered the safest, most stable country in all of Central America and has quality health care should an emergency occur.

 Our cultural homestays are an opportunity for students to stay in the home of a local Costa Rican family.
 Usually, this means sleeping on the floor with the guides and the rest of the group in a safe and clean environment.
 All homes are comfortable and provide flushing toilets and clean running water for drinking and bathing.
 Host families benefit as they are paid for the student’s room and board.
 All students will be asked to roll up their sleeves and pitch in with daily chores in and out of the home, as most of the families live on farms and there is never a shortage of work to be done.